 The pants are mostly ripstop, with the exception of the reinforced areas in the crotch area.
 This is made of high-quality cotton material but there is no taping, which some athletes are not pleased with.

 I have also mentioned problems with the sizing, with most saying the pants are too tight, especially if they have plumped for a smaller size due to the jacket sizing issues.

 The drawstring set-up could use a little work.
 Instead of having 2 drawstrings in the front, 4 evenly distributed would fit better.
 Especially for the guys who need a larger gi due to their upper body being much larger than their waist.

 The Gameness Air is perfect for practicing and fighting in warm conditions, making it a perfect summer piece.
-We love how the outfit allows you to breathe and not worry abut sweating issues, which certainly can be a problem in hot weather.
+I love how the outfit allows you to breathe and not worry about sweating issues, which certainly can be a problem in hot weather.